 Note: As the PCOS chart in this article indicates, excessive hair growth is associated with the condition.
 In this case, laser hair removal (different from laser therapy used for treating acne) is one solution.

-If hormonal imbalance is not a factor, precautions still need to be taken.
-Proper hygiene should be practiced to minimize any further outbreak.
-Appropriate treatment should also be applied.
+If hormonal imbalance is not a factor, you still need to take precautions.
+Practice proper hygiene to minimize any further outbreak, and apply appropriate treatment.

-You need your life back.
-For too long you’re under the control of a condition that, more often than not, gets the better of you.
-With chronic acne, what works for one person may not work for another.
+You’re under the control of a condition that, more often than not, gets the better of you.
+What works for one person may not work for another.

 It may take trying different products and treatments to find what works.
 It’s best, however, to give whatever you are trying time to work before moving on to something else.

-- Hot and cold compresses to soothe the pain and decrease inflammation.
+- Use hot and cold compresses to soothe the pain and decrease inflammation.

 - Extractions are best done by an esthetician who is skilled in this area.
 Injuries to the surrounding tissue and scarring will not be an issue when carefully done.